KATRIN-Experiment/Kassiopeia/Documentation/gh-pages/source/examples.rst

 Example configurations
 ======================

+.. contents:: On this page
+    :local:
+    :depth: 2

-Next in this section, we will investigate a number of pre-configured example files that are shipped with *Kassiopeia*.
+Next, we will investigate a number of pre-configured example files that are shipped with *Kassiopeia*.
 These files serve as a working example of various features of the simulation, but also as a reference for your own configurations.
 Please take some time to investigate these example files.